Sindt/Business_Intelligence/README.md

 ### 3) Create a 2D plot

 hypothesis:
-It would be expected that the price_per_sq_m will decrease when the distance to n�rreport increases, because you get further and further from the city center towards the outskirts of the city.
+It would be expected that the price_per_sq_m will decrease when the distance to nørreport increases, because you get further and further from the city center towards the outskirts of the city.